hateradio/wbb/readme.md

 ### Compatibility

-Most Gazelle sites are also compatible; however, they have to be included manually. **If you want me to add a site, please send me a message.**
+Most Gazelle sites are also compatible; however, they have to be included manually. **If you want me to add a site, please send me a message or pull request!**

 #### Sites